lunpin1101/dablog/README.md

 # Datasets

 The ***data*** folder provides a few preprocessed data examples.
-For full dataset, please find them from the links below.
+For full datasets, please find them from the links below.

 | Name      | Content | Link |
 | --------- | ------- | ---- |